VentGrey/Epitaph/README.md

 - Both `wmdesk.c` and `wmtitle.c` are written by Christian Neukirchen and are licensed under the public domain.
 - The `cpu-usage.c` program is written by Cosmin Cojocar under the terms of the GPL version 2.
 - The `ram-usage.c` program was written by me and later improved by @Suavesito-Olimpiada, you can use it under the GPL-v2 or later.
+- The `getvol.c` program is written by hvod2000.
+This has no license file but it's a public repository, will assume "UNLICENSE" here.

 ## Wallpaper artists credit